-Aluminium zinc coated steel:
+Galvanised steel:

-- a flat rolled product of iron and non-alloy steel; - plated or coated with aluminium-zinc alloys; - whether or not surface treated including combinations of surface treatments; - · whether or not including resin coating; and - in widths equal to or greater than 600mm.
+- a flat rolled product of iron and non-alloy steel; - plated or coated with zinc; - whether or not surface treated including combinations of surface treatments; and - in any width.

-The following goods are excluded from goods subject to the measures:
+The following goods were excluded from the investigation:

-- aluminium zinc coated steel that is painted or pre-painted (including colorbond); and - unchromated products of aluminium zinc coated steel exported from Korea only.
+Galvanised steel that is painted or pre-painted (including colorbond).